 So just how much should you spend on length of service awards?
-And what are other companies spending on their service anniversary awards?
-The chart below compiles data from a wide range of programs to give you a clearer picture:
+And what are other companies spending on their work anniversary awards?
+The chart below compiles data from a wide range of years of service programs to give you a clearer picture:

-On average, companies spend between $15 and $20 per year of service — or between $150 and $200 for a 10-year service award.
-(This doesn’t include extra costs like shipping, taxes, and company communication pieces that will add to the expense of the program.)
+When it comes to employee service awards, companies spend, on average, between $15 and $20 per year of service — or between $150 and $200 for 10 years of service.
+(This doesn't include extra costs like shipping, taxes, and company communication pieces that will add to the expense of the program.)

 However, there are slight exceptions depending on length of service.
 At the one-year mark, service awards have a price tag of $10 to $15.
 And around the 25-year mark, program budgets tend to skew higher than this $15 to $20 standard — often reaching more than $26 per year of service at the 35-year mark.

 Compare the price of service awards and employee engagement initiatives with other employee costs, and you’ll quickly see that they make up a small portion (0.05 percent) of an organization’s annual contribution per employee.

 To put this chart in perspective, a five-year service award of $100 will cost $0.0096 per hour of work or less than 1 cent per hour for recognizing over 10,000 hours of great work.

 Service anniversary awards celebrate longevity and are proven to have a positive impact on employee engagement and retention.
 Recognizing service milestones at the one and three-year marks show your dedication to employees early on in their career.
 These earlier service anniversary milestones also create a culture that helps to embrace and extend authentic employee loyalty.